-The New York Film Academy is authorized under federal law to admit non-immigrant alien students.
+The New York Film Academy (NYFA) is authorized under federal law to admit non-immigrant alien students.

-The NYFA International Student Office is available to help students with matters pertaining to obtaining a student visa, maintenance of student immigration status, legal work authorization, and other issues related to non-U.S. citizens studying in the U.S. The International Student Office will work with students from the application stage through enrollment and often after graduation to ensure that students have the most up to date information in order to maintain their U.S. student immigration status.
+The NYFA International Student Office is available to help you with matters pertaining to obtaining a F1 student visa, maintenance of F1 student immigration status, legal work authorization and other issues related to non-U.S. citizens studying in the U.S. They will work with you from the application stage, while you are a student and often after the completion of your program to ensure that you have the most up to date information in order to maintain your U.S. student immigration status.

-In order to apply for a student visa, students will need an I-20 Certificate which will be issued to students by the NYFA International Student Office.
+In order to apply for a F1 student visa, you will need an I-20 Certificate which will be issued to you by the NYFA International Student Office.
+Please note there is a \$150 International Student Fee.

-In order to be eligible for an I-20 certificate students must enroll in a full time program or workshop, which includes all one and two year conservatory programs, and 4, 6 and 8 week workshops.
-The one-week and 12 week evening workshops are not eligible for an I-20 Certificate.
+In order to be eligible to get an I-20 certificate you must enroll in a full-time class, which includes all 4, 6 and 8 week workshops, conservatory and degree programs.
+The one-week and 12 week evening and online classes are not eligible for an I 20 certificate.